 Trip includes between 4-6 hours out on the water and 3-4h kayaking (between 10k and 25k kayaking depending on weather and how you feel:)).
 No prior kayaking experience is needed and we easily adjust the route to fit different fitness levels.
 There is an opportunity to shorten the kayaking trip and do a short hike to one of the hilltops for some great views of the area.

 Start and finish point for this trip is Zadar Old Town harbour

-Final meeting time, your boat connections and name of the guide will be confirmed via email when booking.
-The trip runs from mid March until end of September 2018.
-Please note we require a minimum week’s notice for trip in March, April, May and September
+Final meeting time, your boat connections and the name of the guide will be confirmed via email when booking.
+The trip runs from mid-March until end of September.
+Please note we require a minimum week’s notice for a trip in March, April, May, and September

 We use public ferry to go to island Molat.